b-m-f/wired/README.md

 # Wired

-This software will read a `.toml` file and generate WireGuard configurations for a Server-Client network:
+This software will read a `.toml` file and can currently generate WireGuard configurations for a Server-Client network:
 - Clients can talk to all servers
 - Servers can talk to all clients
 - Clients can not talk to each other
 - Servers can not talk to each other

-The software is aware of previously generated configurations and will reuse old keys by default.
+The software is aware of previously generated configurations and will reuse old keys and IP's by default.

 ## How to use